Frequently Asked Questions

-As one of my mentors often said, "When available light is available, I use it.
+As one of my mentors sometimes said, "When natural light is available, I use it.
 When it's not, I make my own."

-What happens if you get sick or hurt and can't photograph our wedding?
+What happens if you can't photograph our wedding?

 What are your payment terms for wedding photography?

-Do you need photos of important people at our wedding?
+Do you need photos to identify important people at our wedding?

 How many hours of coverage do I need?